amitlzkpa/kuonsensus/README.md

 ---

-**Why?**
+## Why?

 Group decisions shape many aspects of our lives - from choosing paint colors to setting tax rates.
 Clear communication drives success by helping you share your perspective and understand other viewpoints.
-When communication breaks down - even with the best intentions - it can create misunderstandings, fuel distrust and harm relationships within the group.
+When communication breaks down - even with the best intentions - it can create misunderstandings, fuel distrust, and harm relationships within the group.

 Group dynamics can be complex, with: